The interfacing of measurement instrumentation to small computers

 were not really practical before the advent of computerized

-well as the limitations, of these techniques.
-But in recent
+limitations, of these techniques.
+In recent decades,

-decades, computers and digital storage and processing has become
+computers and digital storage and processing has become

 commonplace, much more accurate, far less costly, easier to